History of banking in the United States: Bretton Woods system

-The Bretton Woods system of monetary management, entered after the 1944 Bretton Woods Agreement, established the rules for commercial and financial relations among the world's major industrial states in the mid 20th century.
-The Bretton Woods system was the first example of a fully negotiated monetary order intended to govern monetary relations among independent nation-states.
+The 1944 Bretton Woods Agreement set up the Bretton Woods system of monetary management, establishing the rules for commercial and financial relations among the world's major industrial states in the mid 20th century.
+The Agreement also included institutions and procedures to regulate the international monetary system, creating the first example of a fully negotiated monetary order intended to govern monetary relations among independent nation-states.

-Setting up a system of rules, institutions, and procedures to regulate the international monetary system, the planners at Bretton Woods established the International Monetary Fund (IMF) and the International Bank for Reconstruction and Development (IBRD), which today is part of the World Bank Group.
-The chief features of the Bretton Woods system were an obligation for each country to adopt a monetary policy that maintained the exchange rate by tying its currency to the U.S. dollar and the ability of the IMF to bridge temporary imbalances of payments.
+Among these institutions were the International Monetary Fund (IMF) and the International Bank for Reconstruction and Development (IBRD), which today is part of the World Bank Group.
+The chief features of the Bretton Woods system were an obligation for each country to adopt a monetary policy that maintained the exchange rate by tying its currency to the U.S. dollar and the ability of the IMF to bridge temporary international imbalances of payments.
 Eurodollars grew with imports as the US had become the largest consumer market after World War II.

 Automated teller machines

 On September 2, 1969, Chemical Bank installed the first ATM in the U.S. at its branch in Rockville Centre, New York.
 The first ATMs were designed to dispense a fixed amount of cash when a user inserted a specially coded card.
 A Chemical Bank advertisement boasted "On Sept.
 2 our bank will open at 9:00 and never close again."
-Chemicals' ATM, initially known as a Docuteller was designed by Donald Wetzel and his company Docutel.
 Chemical executives were initially hesitant about the electronic banking transition given the high cost of the early machines.
 Additionally, executives were concerned that customers would resist having machines handling their money.

 Nixon shock

-In 1971, President Richard Nixon took a series of economic measures that collectively are known as the Nixon shock.
-These measures included unilaterally cancelling the direct convertibility of the United States dollar to gold that essentially ended the existing Bretton Woods system of international financial exchange.
+In 1971, in response persistent inflation, falling value of the dollar, and a drain on Federal government gold reserves that threatened to leave the U.S. dollar not fully-backed, President Richard Nixon took a series of economic measures that included wage and price freezes, surcharges on imports, and unilaterally cancelling the direct convertibility of the dollar to gold that essentially ended the existing Bretton Woods system of international financial exchange.
+Collectively, these are known as the Nixon shock.

 Deregulation of the 1980s and 1990s

-Legislation passed by the federal government during the 1980s, such as the Depository Institutions Deregulation and Monetary Control Act of 1980 and the Garn–St. Germain Depository Institutions Act of 1982, diminished the distinctions between banks and other financial institutions in the United States.
+Liberalizing legislation passed by the federal government during the 1980s, such as the Depository Institutions Deregulation and Monetary Control Act of 1980 and the Garn–St. Germain Depository Institutions Act of 1982, diminished the distinctions between banks and other financial institutions in the United States.
 This legislation is frequently referred to as "deregulation", and it is often blamed for the failure of over 500 savings and loan associations between 1980 and 1988, and the subsequent failure of the Federal Savings and Loan Insurance Corporation (FSLIC) whose obligations were assumed by the Federal Deposit Insurance Corporation (FDIC) in 1989.
 However, some critics of this viewpoint, particularly libertarians, have pointed out that the laws extended moral hazard by granting easy credit to federally insured financial institutions, encouraging them to overextend themselves and (thus) fail.